ECON-105 Elements of Economics

 ECON-503 Economics Internship

-Off-campus, on-the-job supervised employment for juniors or seniors at a firm, corporation, government agency, or not-for-profit organization.
-Prerequisite: permission of the faculty member and acceptance by the organization.
+Off-campus, on-the-job supervised employment for juniors or seniors at a firm, corporation, government agency, or nonprofit organization.
+Prerequisite: faculty member's permission and acceptance by the organization.
 2 - 4 SH.